opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-Once we have this sub file info, we can use it to construct the necessary arguments for extraction.
+After you have this sub file info, you can use it to construct the necessary arguments for extraction.

 ```c
 KVSubFileExtractInfo extractInfo = NULL;